Anshul812/Image-Processing-/README.md

 # Image-Processing
-It basically tells you the nymber of fingers using contour plots and some mathematical operations.
+It basically tells you the number of fingers using contour plots and some mathematical operations.